iterative/dvc.org/content/docs/command-reference/params/index.md

 time.
 They will be compared to the latest params files to determine if the stage is outdated upon `dvc repro` (or `dvc status`).

-DVC does not pass the parameter values to [stage commands].
-The commands executed by DVC should load them by itself, for example using `dvc.api.params_show()`.

 [hyperparameters]:
   /doc/user-guide/experiment-management/running-experiments#tuning-hyperparameters
 [use the same params file]:
   /doc/user-guide/data-pipelines/defining-pipelines#parameter-dependencies
 [more details]: /doc/user-guide/project-structure/dvcyaml-files#parameters
 [templating]: /doc/user-guide/project-structure/dvcyaml-files#templating
-[stage commands]: /doc/user-guide/project-structure/dvcyaml-files#stage-commands

 ## Options